What about Exercise?

 Is ALL exercise out-of-bounds?

 In theory, if an exercise avoids triggering Post Exertional Malaise, then it should not be harmful.
-Case studies have explored how to provide safe exercise programmes for people with ME.
+Case studies have explored how to provide realistic exercise programmes for people with ME.

 The problem with Post Exertional Malaise is it has a delayed presentation, so it would be impossible to know if the exercise you prescribe is triggering symptoms or not.

 This is why we would recommend establishing an effective pacing regime using Heart Rate monitors.
-Our theory is that the use of a Heart Rate monitor could then provide a real-time indication of a person's response to exercise.
+The use of a Heart Rate monitor could provide a real-time indication of a person's response to exercise.
 However, there is limited evidence in this area at this time.

 When considering prescribing exercise for a person with ME, you must consider: